 Natural Resource Funds

 These funds invest in securities of companies that have access to or deal with natural resources like petroleum, oil, gas. gold, silver, etc. Though these funds invest in equity securities of the companies dealing in natural resources, the performance of these funds primarily depends on the value of commodities that the company deals in.

-As the economies are progressing and the population of countries increasing, the need to extract and process natural resources is also increasing.
+As the economies are progressing and the population of countries is increasing, the need to extract and process natural resources is also increasing.
 This positive future outlook makes investing in natural resource funds promising.
 Investors also see investing in natural asset funds as a refuge from inflation.
 With all these promises, natural resource funds also carry high risk because unfavorable political and regulatory developments are common in this sector.
-Any such development has a significant impact on their profit potentials.
+Any such development has a significant impact on their profit potential.

 Advantages of Investing in Commodity Fund

 Commodity funds provide refuge from inflation.
 Obviously, if the market is witnessing inflation pressures, commodity prices will rise as a result of inflation.
 Hence, an investor in commodity funds will make capital gains from inflation.